Connect with others who understand.

 A Fresnel prism is a special lens that attaches to glasses and adjusts the way light enters a person's eyes.
 In some instances, a Fresnel prism can help realign the two images in double vision by altering the way visual information enters the eye.

 Have you experienced vision problems related to MS?
-Do you get eye floaters or blurred or double vision?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Do you get eye floaters or double vision?
+Let others know in the comments below.

 A MyMSTeam Member